HannaGreentree/war-paws-europe-django/README.md

-War Paws Europe – Full Stack Django Web Application Project Overview
+War Paws Europe – Full Stack Django Application Project Overview
-War Paws Europe is a full stack web application created as part of the Web Programming Essentials / Full Stack Development module.
+War Paws Europe is a full-stack web application developed as part of my Web Programming Essentials project.
-The project focuses on animal welfare organisations and volunteers helping animals affected by war and humanitarian crises in Europe.
-The website allows information to be stored in a database and displayed dynamically to users.
-The application is built using Python and Django on the back end, with HTML, CSS, and JavaScript on the front end, and is deployed to a cloud platform.
-Project Purpose and Value
-The purpose of this project is to:
+The purpose of this project is to create a database-driven web application that allows users to:
-Store and manage structured data about animal shelters and blog posts Allow content to be created, edited, and deleted Provide users with access to organised and up-to-date information Demonstrate full stack development skills using a relational database Users benefit by having easy access to shelter and volunteer information, while the site owner benefits from being able to manage all content in one place.
-Target Audience
-Members of the public interested in animal rescue and adoption Volunteers and animal welfare supporters
-Tutors and assessors reviewing full stack development work Technologies Used
-Front End
-HTML5
+Share information about animal shelters and rescues Publish blog updates about animals affected by war Access structured and reliable information in one place This project demonstrates my ability to design, build, deploy, and document a complete full-stack application using Django and relational databases.

 CSS3 (custom styling and responsive layout)
 JavaScript
 Back End